bryansteiner/gpu-passthrough-tutorial/README.md

 - [Hardware that supports IOMMU](https://en.wikipedia.org/wiki/List_of_IOMMU-supporting_hardware).
 - A monitor with two inputs<span name="return3"><sup>[3](#footnote3)</sup></span> *or* multiple monitors.

+If you haven't built a PC yet but want it to be KVM/VFIO-focused, check out [this coherent list of parts](https://passthroughpo.st/vfio-increments/) sorted by price range and suggested by The Passthrough Post.

 <h3 name="hardware_setup">
     Hardware Setup
 </h3>